 Section 4.
 In case of resignation or death of an officer, the president shall call for nominations and an election to fill said vacancy at the regular or special meeting.

-Section 5.
-In the event that an officer cannot fulfill the obligation associated with the position, such officer will be relieved of the said office.
+Section 7.
+In the event that an officer cannot fulfill the obligation associated with the position or is found delinquent, such officer will be relieved of the said office.
 Any member in good standing with the organization may bring the issue up at a regular meeting of the organization, at which time a committee consisting of two officers and two members shall investigate the allegations and report back to the general membership with their recommendations.
 At such time a remedy of resignation, removal from office, or the recommendation no action to be taken will be brought before the general membership in the form of a motion and subsequent vote.

 Article V — Duties of Officers

 Section 1.
 It shall be the duty of the President to preside at all meetings, to preserve strict order and decorum during the meeting, to enforce the bylaws of the association and allow proper discussion on a subject before a vote, to cast the deciding vote on questions in case of a tie vote, and to promote the interest and welfare of the association at all times.

 Section 2.
 It shall be the duty of the Vice President to assist the President at all times and in the absence of the President to assume his duties and preside at the meetings.

 Section 3.
 It shall be the duty of the Secretary to record accurate minutes of the transactions of the association, to read reports, communications and other documents presented to the association, to carry on communications and convey summons of the association, and to keep records of all of these mentioned.